A deeper look inside Batu Caves: What most tourists miss

 Tucked at the foothills of Batu Caves, the Cave Villa is a quirky but colorful detour that costs RM 5.
 It starts with koi ponds and small waterfalls, then leads into an indoor gallery filled with Hindu art, statues, and mythological scenes.
 The final section includes a reptile cave which houses snakes, lizards, tortoises, and even a mini zoo with goats, peacocks, and parrots.

-Take an Adventure Tour in the Dark Cave (currently closed, check ahead)
+Take an adventure tour in the Dark Cave (currently closed, check ahead)

-Just before the Temple Cave steps, you’ll find the entrance to the Dark Cave—one of the best preserved limestone cave systems in Malaysia.
+Just before the Temple Cave steps, you’ll find the entrance to the Dark Cave, one of the best preserved limestone cave systems in Malaysia.
 While it's currently closed to the public, it used to offer guided eco-tours and adventure treks through narrow passages, rock formations, and bat colonies.

 Yes, Batu Caves is one of Malaysia’s top rock climbing destinations.
 The limestone formations around the complex feature over 100 bolted climbing routes, suitable for both beginners and experienced climbers.
 Most of the climbing is concentrated in the Damai Wall area, and you can rent gear or join a climbing tour if you didn’t bring your own.